Azure/azure-sdk-for-js/sdk/storage/storage-blob-changefeed/README.md

 Pass start time and end time to `BlobChangeFeedClient.listChanges()` to fetch events within a time range.

-Note that for this preview release, the change feed client will round start time down to the nearest hour, and round end time up to the next hour.
+Note that for now, the change feed client will round start time down to the nearest hour, and round end time up to the next hour.

 ```javascript
 const { BlobChangeFeedEvent } = require("@azure/storage-blob-changefeed");